In the mid-60s Peter ‘Dyso’ Dyson of Dalkeith was a junior member of the Cottesloe Board Club.

-These are his recollections of early surf exploration north of Perth.
+These are Peter’s recollections of early surf exploration north of Perth.

 In the mid-late 60’s the Cottesloe boys were heading south to Miami & Avalon and later Gearys Shack & Tim’s Thicket in search of waves.
 Some of my mates & I broke away from the Cottesloe surf scene and went north instead.